sekogan/environment/linux/fedora.md

 Select custom partitioning, change "LVM" to "Standard Partition" and click "Click here to create them automatically".

-## Switch from Wayland to X11

-Log out, find gear icon and switch to Gnome in X11 mode.

 ## Basic Terminal

 Open Terminal -> Preferences.
 Set: